 - Save as the default, or name the new grid.

-Notice that the ParticipantID column in the original assay results was simply a value, but after copying to the study, the dataset column for ParticipantID provides links to a wealth of demographic and clinical information about that participant.
+Originally, the ParticipantID column in the assay results was simply a value, but after copying to the study, the dataset column for ParticipantID provides links to a wealth of demographic and clinical information about that participant.
 Now we can show the treatment group alongside the instrument data results.